Dwijad/Dockerize-Kafka-Connect/README.md

 #### Submit a log based CDC source connector

-This connector will make use of Debezium source connector to capture all the records from the database(bulk mode).
+This connector will make use of Debezium source connector to capture records when some insert/update/delete events  occured in the database with incrementing+timestamp mode.

 https://github.com/1ambda/docker-kafka-connect
 https://github.com/SAP/kafka-connect-sap